Rookieokky/wd-markdown-reborn/README.md

 ## Building

 You'll need [Node.js](https://nodejs.org) installed on your computer in order to build this app.
-Also Electron and bower.
+Also you can install electron prebuilt as in "npm install -g electron-prebuilt".

 ```bash
 $ npm install bower ( if not done yet )